Bayesian Multi-line Intensity Mapping: Line Signal Modeling

-The bottom panel of Figure~\ref{F:signal_model_Cl} shows the auto-spectrum of each line compared to the SPHEREx noise power spectrum.
-Although the SPHEREx noise overwhelms the mean intensity of all the line signals (Figure~\ref{F:signal_model}), the line emission traces the underlying density field, exhibiting large-scale clustering which boosts the line power spectrum above the noise fluctuations on large scales (Figure~\ref{F:signal_model_Cl}).
+The bottom panel of Figure~\ref{F:signal_model_Cl} shows the autospectrum of each line compared to the SPHEREx noise power spectrum.
+Although the SPHEREx noise overwhelms the mean intensity of all the line signals (Figure~\ref{F:signal_model}), the line emission traces the underlying density field, exhibiting large-scale clustering that boosts the line power spectrum above the noise fluctuations on large scales (Figure~\ref{F:signal_model_Cl}).
 Moreover, we emphasize that in the power spectrum space, from which we extract information, the noise is present only in the diagonal elements.
-The unique off-diagonal features in the frequency-frequency correlation space are unaffected by noise fluctuations.
+The unique off-diagonal features in the frequency--frequency correlation space are unaffected by noise fluctuations.